Covering the Spreads: Sorting Through The Claims

-by Jayne Hurley & Bonnie Liebman, September 2009
+by Jayne Hurley & Bonnie Liebman; Information compiled by Amy Johnson

 Talk about confusing.
 These days, butters, margarines, and other spreads all sound good for you.